harshab1/github-demo/git-commands.md

 If working on feature branch, want to add the changes happedn on master to the feature branch, use git rebase master command.

-The changed happend on the feature branch are re-applied to the chnages that occured on the master, incorporating any changes that had occured on the master branch
+The changes happend on the feature branch are re-applied to the changes that occured on the master, incorporating any changes that had occured on the master branch

 git rebase master --> command to rebase the changes happened on master to the feature branch